KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-18-creating-classes.md

 layout: tutorial
 title: "Creating Classes"
 slug: creating-classes
+thumbnail: "/tutorials/processing/images/input-14.gif"
+tag: "Store whatever state you can think of."
+sort-key: 1100
 ---

 We've now learned how to use classes like the predefined `PVector` class.
 We know that classes describe a state by defining variables, and we know that instances of a class give values to those variables to describe the state of particular object.